Masanobu Tsuji: Postwar life and disappearance

 In April 1961, he traveled to Laos and was never heard from again.
 It was thought that he might have been killed in the Laotian Civil War, but there were also rumors that he became an advisor to the North Vietnamese government.
-He was declared dead on July 20, 1968.
+He was declared dead on 20 July 1968.

 Information later disclosed in CIA files

 CIA files declassified in 2005–2006 show that Tsuji also worked for the CIA as a spy during the Cold War.
 The files also acknowledged Tsuji's writings in his book Senkō Sanzenri to be mostly factual.
 The documents described Tsuji to be an "inseparable pair" with Takushiro Hattori and stated them to be "extremely irresponsible" and that they "will not take the consequences for their actions."
 Additionally, Tsuji was stated to be "the type of man who given the chance, would start World War III without any misgivings."
 As an asset to the CIA, he was described as having no value because of lack of expertise in politics and information manipulation.

-Additionally, the files contain information that Hattori had allegedly planned a coup to overthrow the Japanese government in 1952 that involved the assassination of Prime Minister Shigeru Yoshida and replacing him with Ichiro Hatoyama of the DPJ, but Tsuji prevented the coup by persuading the group that the real enemies were not conservatives like Yoshida but the Socialist Party.
+Additionally, the files contain information that Hattori had allegedly planned a coup to overthrow the Japanese government in 1952 that involved the assassination of Prime Minister Shigeru Yoshida and replacing him with Ichirō Hatoyama of the DPJ, but Tsuji prevented the coup by persuading the group that the real enemies were not conservatives like Yoshida but the Socialist Party.
 However, the files also state that the CIA learned about the attempt only after the fact and that the information was gained from an unreliable source from China.
-Some academics such as Tetsuo Arima of Waseda University have suggested that the entire story might have been a bluff leaked to the Chinese by Tsuji himself as a way to make him seem more influential than he actually was.
+Some academics such as the media theorist and Americanist Tetsuo Arima of Waseda University have suggested that the entire story might have been a bluff leaked to the Chinese by Tsuji himself as a way to make him seem more influential than he actually was.

 According to the CIA files, when Tsuji returned to Vientiane from Hanoi, he was kidnapped by the Chinese Communist Party and was being imprisoned in Yunnan, ostensibly to be used in some way to worsen Japanese-American relations or Japan's standing in Southeast Asia.
 Tsuji was considered to be still alive as of 8 August 1962 on the basis of handwriting analysis conducted on the writing on an envelope that was brought on 24 August 1962.
 However, he was never heard from again.